Neldv/LSA-assignment/README.md

 ggqqplot(cd4_hvso$data) +
   ylim(0,100)
 ```
-it looks like the data is normally distributed, there are no heavy tails, only a little deviation on the extremities.
+It looks like the data is normally distributed, there are no heavy tails, only a little deviation on the extremities.

 ```{r}
 # Calculate the replicates in each group